FAQs

 Now that he’s retired, Clive’s is no longer one person, but all of us, proud to share his original vision and can-do attitude.
 Read more about our story.

-Clive’s can be found in the fridge or freezer in most good health food shops, also nationally in Waitrose and Asda, or if you prefer home delivery try Ocado, Abel & Cole, Vegankind and many others.
+Clive’s can be found in the fridge or freezer in most good health food shops, also nationally in Sainsbury’s, Waitrose and Asda, or if you prefer home delivery try Ocado, Abel & Cole, Vegankind and many others.

 Try our pie finder for your local retailers.